survivejs/webpack-book/manuscript/loading/04_javascript.md

 ...
 ```

-It is important to note that it does **not** transform ES6 specific syntax, such as `const` in the example, to ES5.
-The resulting code can be problematic especially in older browsers.
-It is also troublesome if you minify your code through UglifyJS as it doesn't support ES6 syntax yet.

 One way to work around this problem is to process the code through [Babel](https://babeljs.io/), a popular JavaScript compiler that supports ES6 features and more.
 It resembles ESLint in that it is built on top of presets and plugins.
 Presets are collections of plugins, and you can define your own as well.